 Myth 3.
 Reusable nappies are too complicated to use

 Ok, so here’s where modern invention offers us a helping hand.
-Previous generations may have had to use safety pins and complex folds, but nowadays cloth nappies – especially if you go for an All in One – are incredibly similar to disposable nappies in their look and feel.
-This is one reason I love Bambino Mio’s miosolo nappies – they’re so easy to take on and off.
-Instead of plastic tabs, they have velcro tabs, and poppers to adjust the size, plus cute patterns to boot!
+Previous generations may have had to use safety pins and complex folds, but nowadays cloth nappies – especially if you go for an All in One or Pocket Nappy – are incredibly similar to disposable nappies in their look and feel.
+Instead of plastic tabs, they have velcro tabs or poppers on the side, with poppers on the front to adjust the size, plus cute patterns to boot!

 Myth 4.
 Reusable nappies are inconvenient when out and about